-Last week I started the topic about Gluten free and the Gluten Free Diet.
+Last week I started the topic of Gluten free and the Gluten-Free Diet.
 But what is gluten anyway?
-These days, more and more food manufacturers are providing gluten-free alternatives of their products, from bagels up to pasta.
+These days, more and more food manufacturers are providing gluten-free alternatives to their products, from bagels up to pasta.
 However, the prevalence has led to a lot of misconceptions.
-The term “gluten free” is widely linked with being healthy, but often in the sense of a dieting fad.
-Not everyone stops to think about what gluten free really means and why individuals should or should not eat certain foods.
+The term “gluten-free” is widely linked with being healthy, but often in the sense of a dieting fad.
+Not everyone stops to think about what gluten-free really means and why individuals should or should not eat certain foods.

 So, What Does it Really Mean to be Gluten Free?

 Gluten pertains to the protein found in rye, wheat, and barley and the cross between barley and wheat known as triticale.
 There are individuals who truly need to follow a gluten-free diet for the sake of their health, such as those with celiac disease; for these people, gluten can result in damage to the lining of small intestines.
 But the vast majority of people have no problem digesting gluten.

 Being gluten-free means eliminate gluten foods or products from your diet.
 Following any type of diet is challenging but adhering to a gluten-free diet is even more difficult.
 But with patience, time, and some creativity, you can find ways to effectively substitute gluten-free products and still enjoy the taste of your food.
 If you are following the advice of a doctor for any type of gluten-sensitive disorder, then you should also consult a nutritionist to help you plan your meals.

 Many foods are naturally gluten-free, such as nuts, vegetables, fruits, fresh meats, and some dairy products.
 To be gluten-free means avoiding bread, desserts, pasta, cereal, beer, and many other foods on an extensive list.